Habitat & Species Diversity

 We work to protect this threatened species of aquatic freshwater snail native to the Alabama-Coosa river system through comprehensive studies, strategic partnerships and implementation of targeted watershed management plans.
 Our contributions to the snail’s recovery have been recognized by the U.S. Fish and Wildlife Service.

 A partner in the Alabama Bald Eagle Restoration Project for more than two decades, we help restore bald eagle populations by providing survey research crucial to protecting our national symbol and its habitat on the lakes we manage.

 The longleaf pine ecosystem is one of the most diverse on Earth.
 We manage thousands of acres on our property and work with other partners through the National Fish and Wildlife Foundation to restore and establish new longleaf pine habitat.

-In addition to preserving the red-cockaded woodpecker’s longleaf pine habitat, we protect a population of the federally endangered species near Lake Mitchell and have supported the banding of adults and nestlings to facilitate survey, mapping and monitoring for health.
+Alabama Power has contributed to ongoing efforts to expand populations of the endangered red-cockaded woodpecker, including enhancing longleaf pine habitat near Lake Mitchell and supporting the banding of adults and nestlings to facilitate survey, mapping and monitoring for health.